ziur/sdfc-idea/_docs/quickstart.md

                          -Puser=<USER NAME>
                          -Ppassword=<PASSWORD>
                          -Ptoken=<SECURITY TOKEN>
+   Credential id should be saved with 'default' value.
 {% endhighlight %}

 3. Start executing available commands, for example, retrieve all the classes from the Salesforce Organization